Jeseeq/terrafarm-demo/README.md

 # Terrafarm Demo

-This project has been moved into a private repo.
-This part will remain open source as a demo for the technology stack.

-The [app](http://terrafarm.herokuapp.com/) (pre-release) that is being developed privately.
+This is a demo of the stack used for [terrafarm.herokuapp.com](http://terrafarm.herokuapp.com/).

 ## Contributing